RobertoPrevato/jekyll-now/_posts/2016-11-11-Comparisons-of-async-await.md

 console.log("Hello World");
 ```

+Callbacks are passed as function arguments, knowing that they will be executed *somewhere* during code execution.

 Example of coroutines pattern in Python using async await syntax, [using an example from official aiohttp documentation](http://aiohttp.readthedocs.io/en/stable/):